jr0d/press/ROADMAP.md

 * Clean up structure/models/generators so they make more sense
 * Full "end user" configuration documentation
 * Tests
+* Post Target discovery, import, and registration
+    - Find a better name for this, they are the things that run OS specific post actions

 # "Wishful Thinking" release v0.5.0
 * Move disk scanning and bare metal operation to disk object